Canon 1200D vs Nikon D800

 One feature that is present on the D800, but is missing on the 1200D is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.

 The 1200D writes its imaging data to SDXC cards, while the D800 uses Compact Flash or SDXC cards.
 The D800 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 1200D only has one slot.
+The D800 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the 1200D cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 1200D and Nikon D800 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.